 - The GIL is gone: Codon's native multithreading support via OpenMP allows Python programs to use all available CPU cores in true parallel.
 The

-@pardecorator distributes loop iterations across threads, and atomic reductions handle synchronization automatically. - Codon-NumPy is the major 2025 addition: The fully compiled NumPy reimplementation, released in January 2025, enables operator fusion, LLVM-level auto-vectorization, and GPU offloading — capabilities unavailable when calling standard NumPy through Python interoperability mode.
+@pardecorator distributes loop iterations across threads, and atomic reductions handle synchronization automatically. - Codon-NumPy is the major v0.18 addition: The fully compiled NumPy reimplementation, released in January 2025, enables operator fusion, LLVM-level auto-vectorization, and GPU offloading — capabilities unavailable when calling standard NumPy through Python interoperability mode.

-- Codon is now fully open source under Apache 2.0: The January 2025 license change means commercial use is permitted without a licensing agreement.
+elseon try-statements, correctednonlocalsemantics, expanded format string support, and improved compilation time. - Codon is now fully open source under Apache 2.0: The January 2025 license change means commercial use is permitted without a licensing agreement.
 Organizations can adopt Codon in production pipelines freely, with enterprise support packages available separately from Exaloop.

-Sources: Codon GitHub, Exaloop · Exaloop blog, January 2025 · MIT News, March 2023 · IEEE Spectrum, May 2023 · USENIX, March 2025 · USENIX, April 2023 · Codon FAQ, Exaloop · Codon Changelog, Exaloop · ACM SIGPLAN CC '23 paper, DOI 10.1145/3578360.3580275 · Seq paper, Nature Biotechnology, 2021
+Sources: Codon GitHub, Exaloop · Codon releases (v0.18, v0.19), GitHub · Exaloop blog, January 30, 2025 · MIT News, March 2023 · IEEE Spectrum, May 2023 · USENIX, March 2025 · USENIX, April 2023 · Codon FAQ, Exaloop · Codon Changelog, Exaloop · Codon compiler paper, ACM SIGPLAN CC '23, DOI 10.1145/3578360.3580275 · Stoico et al., energy & performance study, arXiv:2505.02346, EASE 2025 · Seq, Nature Biotechnology, 2021 · Seq, OOPSLA 2019, DOI 10.1145/3360551